nayliv/selenium-web-automation/README.md

 mvn clean test
 ```

-More execution options will be documented as the framework evolves.
+Additional execution options will be documented as the framework evolves.

 ---